pgfearo/xmlspectrum/readme.md

 ##XMLSpectrum in use

-_XMLSpectrum-FX_  - A Java GUI app included in this repository (latest build at gui-project/xmlspectrum-fx-dist.zip)
+_XMLSpectrum-FX_  - A simple Java app included in this repository (latest build at gui-project/xmlspectrum-fx-dist.zip).
+This provides a front-end useful for showcasing the XSLT, clipboard and drag and drop functionality make it useful in its own right for highlighting code snippets for blogging etc.

 ![Screenshot](http://www.qutoric.com/xmlspectrum/xmlspectrum-small.png)